gmacario/easy-build/build-yocto-genivi/README.md

 gmacario@mv-linux-powerhorse:~/test⟫
 ```

+### Implementing a Go.CD agent

+In order to create a [Go.CD](https://www.go.cd/) agent able to build YGB and GDP you may use a command like the following (adjust the "hostname" and "name" parameters as needed):

+    $ docker run -d --user=go \
+      --hostname=my-genivigo-testagent \
+      --name=my-genivigo-testagent \
+      --workdir=/var/lib/go-agent \
+      gmacario/build-yocto-genivi /usr/local/bin/run-gocd-agent.sh

+Notice that the Go.CD server administrator must authorize the agent before it is marked available inside <https://go.genivi.org/go/agents>.

 ## Troubleshooting

 In case the build fails, inside the interactive development environment you may try to clean the offending tasks, as in the following example: